Did you realise that there is a strong relationship between Christians, Fiction & Mission? It is often a positive one and it should be.

-The other day my wife received an email from a more mature Christian, passing on another email that he had received, asking Christians to ban a particular movie.
+My wife received an email from a more mature Christian.
+He was passing on another email that he had received, asking Christians to ban a particular movie.

 How stupid are we to pass this information on?